 Data entry procedures PR01 (screen image) and PR11 (screen image) display data fields that comprise each payroll record and perform online file update functions (add, modify and delete) based on a Transaction Code.
 An Employee Master Record (name and address information) must be entered into the PR System before any employee payroll checks with payroll check stub are printed.
 Any payroll adjustments are entered online in procedure PR01 and processed by procedure PR08.

 Inquiry procedures PR10 and PR07 display hours worked and dollar information on the screen for employees in the system.
 The General Payroll Report is also used for quarterly reporting to IRS.

 Online reporting procedures PR02, PR03, PR06, PR07, PR08, PR12, PR15, and PR17 print payroll reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
 Payroll reports can be displayed in the application window or in a separate report window prior to printing a hardcopy.
 Procedure PR05 is run to print payroll checks on multi-purpose laser check with stub forms.
 Procedure PR13 prints annual W-2 forms or creates a diskette based on SSA specifications.
 Each online reporting procedure displays a screen for the user to enter report selection parameters, such as dates, report format option and report sort option.
 Procedures PR04, PR08, PR09, PR14 and PR16 print a one-page PRS Control Report showing the number of payroll records processed for audit documentation.
 Procedure PR18 prints the employer reports (IRS 940, IRS 941 and California DE-6).

 New federal and California state payroll tax rates are entered into the Payroll System each year using procedure PR14.
 Procedure PR04 uses these payroll tax rates when performing the payroll tax calculation for each regular pay period (YRNO).

-The online PR procedures identified on the Payroll menu are described in more detail in the PR Menu Procedures document.
+The online PR procedures identified on the Payroll menu are described in more detail in the PR Procedure Menu document.
 By clicking on a selected highlighted link in the above Payroll Menu, the associated sample screen is displayed.